 (7) The use of contractions should be limited to questions.

 The editors are willing to read and evaluate a manuscript that does not meet these seven guidelines, provided the author agrees to meet them before submitting a final manuscript.
-Please note that the editors may ask for revision of excessively long submissions.
 The final version of accepted manuscripts must be formatted either as a Word file or as a LaTeX file.